Carvago/career-framework/career-tracks/technical-leader.md

 ## Job Titles

 The last piece of the puzzle is progressing within career tracks.
 Career progress is a continuous number between 0 and 5, however we need to establish a finite number of job titles.
-That is why each career track is subdivided into usually 3 buckets. **Based on your progress, you can look up your job title and salary bounds within the table below.** However,carreer progress is only a precondition to that grade.
+That is why each career track is subdivided into usually 3 buckets. **Based on your progress, you can look up your job title and salary bounds within the table below.** However, career progress is only a precondition to that grade.
 Other aspects of the job are considered for a promotion to happen.Job titles contain `{Discriminator}` which is a dynamic placeholder that can be replaced with various values, most common ones are "Backend", "Frontend" and "Mobile".

 - **Job Title** - Job title corresponding to the progress.
 - **Min Progress** - Minimum [progress](../progress.md) required for the job title.
 Closed lower bound.